IQSS/dataverse/doc/Sphinx/source/User/find-use-data.rst

 ++++++++++++++++++

-Without logging in to Dataverse, users can browse dataverses, search datasets, view dataset description and files for public datasets, and subset, analyze and visualize data for public data files.
-To view a restricted dataverse, dataset, or file, a user will need to be given permission from the dataverse adminstrator to access it.
+Without logging in to Dataverse, users can browse Dataverse, search for dataverses, datasets, and files, view dataset descriptions and files for public datasets, and subset, analyze and visualize data for public data files.
+To view a restricted dataverse, dataset, or file, a user will need to be given permission from that dataverse's adminstrator to access it.

+A user can search the dataverses, datasets, and files within a particular dataverse by using the search bar found on a dataverse page.
+For example, if you are on the Murray Research Archive Dataverse page, you can search that specific dataverse's contents by using the search bar and/or facets displayed on the page.

 **Ways to Search**